CExA-project/cheat-sheet-for-kokkos/CONTRIBUTING.md

 +------ Kokkos major version
 ```

+The version is stored in the `VERSION` file.

 ## Custom syntax highlight

 ### Use a GUI LaTeX editor

-As explained in the [main page](README.md), the syntax highlight of Minted is provided by a custom package that has to be installed.
+As explained in the [main page](README.md), the syntax highlight theme for Minted is provided by a custom package that has to be installed.
 In order to use your favorite GUI LaTeX editor, you either need to install the package at user level (which may not work on recent systems, as this practice is [being discouraged](https://peps.python.org/pep-0668/)):

 ```sh